InterNations/antwort/_posts/2013-01-03-coding-style.md

 layout: guide
 title: Coding Style
 category: how
-description: General coding types about markup styles for email.
+description: Basic differences and best practices when writing HTML for email clients instead of websites.
 ---